romansky/copa/README.md

 1. Use relative paths in templates for better portability
 2. Create a "prompts" directory in project root
 3. Create a library of templates for common tasks
+4. Use inline ignore patterns for fine-grained control over included files

 ## Global Configuration